Dubai Mobile Tech in the UAE – Which country uses 5g networks in Dubai

 EE, one of the largest telecommunications companies in the UK announced their 5G services will be rolled out in six cities.
 EE intend to complete testing of these services by mid-2019 in the following locations:

 In addition to these initial launches, there is an extensive list of other countries poised to release 5G networks.
-The UAE and Saudi Arabia are well positioned to bring the benefits of 5G technology to the Middle East throughout 2019 and 2020.
+The UAE and Saudi Arabia are well positioned to bring the benefits of 5g network in Dubai throughout 2019 and 2020.
 As for the rest of the world, the race is on.
 From the likes of Canada, Puerto Rico, and Central America to South Korea, Brasil, and Japan – countries around the world are expected to roll out 5G between 2019 and 2020.

 The Future of 5G Mobile Tech in the UAE